balaji-dr/G-Terminail/ReadMe.md

 ## Further improvements (Not required for the given tasks.)

 * Database schema can be improved to make it scalable and store all fields of an email.
-* Pagination support to read emails can be added.
+* Dynamic pagination can be added to reduce load time.
 * Mock tests for api requests can be written.